vivek-vishwanath/xv6/README.md

 - `setpark(void *chan)` doesn't put the process to sleep.
 It only informs the kernel that the process is _about to go to sleep_ in the near future.
-You will need this to solve the "lost wakeup" problem
+You will need this to solve the "lost wakeup" problem.
+Additionally, there is no guarantee that setpark is called, it could happen that a used does not decide to use setpark and rather just uses park and unpark, meaning that you must not rely on setpark being called.
 - `unpark(void *chan)` doesn't specify which process to wake up.
 We leave this choice to you.

-## Part 5 (easy) -- Userspace conditional variables
+## Part 6 (easy) -- Userspace conditional variables

 While spinlock and mutex synchronization work well, sometimes we need a synchronization pattern similar to a producer-consumer queue.
 Instead of